College Planning with Tax Strategies: Part 2 – Opportunities Available to the Business Owner

 Parents paying $5,250 in after-tax money to a college are using dollars that were subject to their 35% personal tax rate.
 It costs them $7,088 in pre-tax money to make that $5,250 college payment.

-Important to note is this benefit is only available to those over 21 years of age.
+Take note.
+This benefit is only available to those over 21 years of age.
 Taking advantage of this plan may have to wait until the junior or senior years of college or graduate school.
 If you can put this plan into practice, you’ll see a $7,913 tax savings for those two years of college.

 The above example is taking advantage of Section 127 of the Internal Revenue Code and comes with dollar limits and administrative requirements for employers.
 The benefit must be offered to all employees.
 A written plan must be in place.
 However, the education does not have to be job related.